Everyday Indian Meal Planning

 A practical guide to the nutrients vegan diets need extra planning for, including B12, iron, calcium, vitamin D, iodine, and omega-3 fats.

-Useful tools and terms
+Useful tools

 From the glossary